kanekop/future-cli/README.md

 3. At the prompt, type your command using the following format.
 You can use single (`'`) or double (`"`) quotes.

     ```
-    ./boot_future.sh --vision "a world where everyone can create" --commit "start learning to code today"
+    ./future.sh --vision "a world where everyone can create" --commit "start learning to code today"
     ```

-    Note: Both `./boot_future.sh` and `boot_future.sh` are accepted, though the former follows proper shell conventions for executing local scripts.
+    Note: All variations work: `future`, `./future`, `future.sh`, and `./future.sh`.
+The `./future.sh` format follows proper shell conventions for executing local scripts.

 4. Press `Enter`.